beetbox/pyacoustid/README.rst

 ``match`` function::

     >>> import acoustid
-    >>> score, recording_id, title, artist = acoustid.match(apikey, path)
+    >>> for score, recording_id, title, artist in acoustid.match(apikey, path):
+    >>>     ...

 This convenience function uses `audioread`_ to decode audio and parses the response for you, pulling out the most important track metadata.
+It returns in iterable over tuples of relevant information.
 Everything happens in one fell swoop.
 There are also a number of "smaller" functions you can use to perform parts of the process:

 - ``fingerprint(samplerate, channels, pcmiter)``: Generate a fingerprint for raw audio data.
 Specify the audio parameters and give an iterable containing